TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/Buttons/Shortcut.rst

 f:be.buttons.shortcut
 =====================

-This ViewHelper provides the bookmark function used in backend.
+This ViewHelper provides the bookmark function used in the backend.

 Features
 --------